In simple terms, Grade of Service refers to the percentage of calls answered within a given time frame.

 - Read: The 10 Most Popular Call Centre Metrics & KPIs >

-- Model: Download our Call Centre Calculator to work out how many agents you need to meet your Service Levels
+- Calculate: Download our Call Centre Calculator to work out how many agents you need to meet your Service Levels

-- Search: Find a list of all the industry consultants, technology providers, recruitment agencies and more on the CX Industry Business Directory >
+- Search: Find a list of all the industry suppliers including:

 Watch the video